alexarmbr/alexarmbr.github.io/docs/_posts/2024-08-10-How-To-Write-A-Fast-Matrix-Multiplication-With-Tensor-Cores.markdown

 Some notes about what our swizzling function should do and not do:
 * We want to keep the eight elements in each MMA tile row together.
 In other words, eight adjacent elements in a single row of an 8x8 MMA tile are going to stay together when we apply the swizzle.
 This means our swizzle function is not going to touch the orange bits.
 * Bank conflicts occur because the 8 rows within an MMA tile are all perfectly stacked on top of each other.
 Within an MMA tile, we want to spread these 8 rows horizontally across the entire warp tile.
 The blue bits encode where in the 64 element wide warp tile each MMA tile falls, so these blue bits are the ones we want our swizzle function to modify.
 * We dont want to move elements between rows, so our swizzle function is not going to modify the green row bits.
-However, these green row bits provide a nice alternating pattern that we can XOR with the blue bits to mix around the rows of an MMA tile.
+However, these green row bits provide a nice alternating pattern that we can XOR with the blue bits to mix around the MMA tiles within their row.
 * Again, we dont want to be moving elements between rows, and the black bits (the most significant ones shown in this diagram) encode the starting row of each MMA tile.
 Our swizzle function is going to ignore them.

 So what this all means is that for each index, we want to take the blue bits, XOR them with the green bits, and replace the original blue bits with the result of this XOR.
 If `i` is the index we want to swizzle, this works out to: